 Ephesus is about 30 kilometers away from Kusadasi, Turkey.
 It was the capital and largest port city of the Roman Province of Asia during the Roman and Hellenistic periods.
 Stone walkways and wide boulevards connect the notable buildings such as the Basilica Stoa, the Temple of Hadrian, the Celsus Library, and the Great Theatre.
 Cat lovers will be quite surprised by the impressive number of stray cats that gracefully pose on the ruins.

-Caesarea National Park between Tel Aviv and Haifa
+Caesarea National Park between Tel Aviv and Haifa, Israel

 More than 2,000 years ago, Herod the Great dedicated Caesarea to Caesar Augustus.
 Back then, Caesarea was the administrative center of the Province of Judea in the Roman Empire.
 Make sure you visit the amphitheater.
 It’s the oldest surviving Roman theater in the eastern Mediterranean region.
 If you take time out to enjoy the beachfront, you’ll be right near a raised aqueduct, a trademark of the Roman Empire.
 Useful tip: If you don’t like crowds, avoid the summer months.
 And, don’t forget to bring water!

 Want to visit Roman ruins?
-Start planning your next historical adventure to Europe or the Middle East!
+Start looking for last minute flight deals so you can plan your next historical adventure to Europe or the Middle East!